 § 3.1 The Contract Sum shall include all items and services necessary for the proper execution and completion of the Work.
 Subject to additions and deductions in accordance with Article 10, the Contract Sum is:

-« » ($ « » )
+«One Million, Five Hundred Thirty-Five Thousand, Four Hundred Ninety 00/100 » ($ «1,535,490.00 » ).
+The Contract Sum is based on the scope of work and Contractor agrees to organize, coordinate, administer, supervise, and direct all portions of the Work based upon this sum and the payment schedule set forth in the Contract Documents and/or as agreed upon by the parties in writing, and Contractor assumes all risks and responsibilities for performing all such Work for this amount, subject to written change orders as provided in the Contract Documents.
+Owner shall not be liable for any cost increases associated with labor that may arise during the course of the Work, unless agreed to in writing

 § 3.2 For purposes of payment, the Contract Sum includes the following values related to portions of the Work: